ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 Once created, an immutable object cannot be modified.
 The concept of immutability is vital when creating a Java application.
 Some of its benefits include thread safety, ease of caching, ease of object maintainability.
-To understand why it is a good idea to make classes immutable refer this [article] (https://reflectoring.io/java-immutables/).
+To understand why it is a good idea to make classes immutable refer this [article](https://reflectoring.io/java-immutables/).

  ````java
     @Value